-by Jean Hofve, DVM, author of the upcoming book Paleo Dog
+by Jean Hofve, DVM, co-author of Paleo Dog

 Veterinary nutritionists, pet food manufacturers, and, of course, producers of carrageenan assert that food-grade carrageenan is completely safe for pets to eat.
 However, even food-grade carrageenan is not perfectly pure; it contains a "low percentage" of the smaller, more damaging fragments.
 This may explain why even food-grade carrageenan can cause problems.

 Research has shown that carrageenan induces the body to produce a cytokine (messenger molecule) called tumor necrosis factor alpha (TNF-⍺).
 This molecule stimulates inflammation and promotes apoptosis (cell death).
 These counterbalancing functions help maintain the equilibrium of the immune system, and play an important role in defending an organism's system from invading pathogenic organisms such as bacteria.
 However, TNF-⍺ is thought to be a causal factor in many chronic inflammatory diseases, such as asthma and inflammatory bowel disease (IBD), autoimmune diseases, and—despite its hopeful-sounding name—cancer.
 All types of carrageenan stimulate the production of TNF-⍺.

 Read More: The 5 Worst Ingredients in Pet Food

 Research on carrageenan in animals has provided mixed results—often depending on who funded the study.
 One leading researcher, Joanne Tobacman, MD, has studied the effects of carrageenan on intestinal epithelium and the substance's role in inflammation and carcinogenesis for more than 20 years.